mabogunje/website/user/pages/01.home/_experience/01.chief-technology-officer/experience.md

 As C.T.O. and Head, Communications & Technology, I am responsible for all of our online digital efforts - including but not limited to the following:

 * Website Front &amp; Backend Development
-* Digital Marketing Strategy
+* Digital Marketing
-* Online Business Intelligence &amp; Analytics
+* Business Intelligence &amp; Analytics
 * Technology Risk Management